 Fixing Aging Public Schools

-I am working with others to address the conditions of Baltimore County’s aging public school buildings – which include several in District 11: Pikesville High School (recently renovated) and Dulaney High School (which is scheduled for renovations).
+I am working with others to address the conditions of Baltimore County’s aging public school buildings – which include several in District 11: Pikesville High School (recently renovated) and Dulaney High School (which is now scheduled to be newly rebuilt).
 I have visited many area schools and have seen the effects of burst pipes and poor maintenance and repairs; and I’ve heard from many parents about the problems caused by a lack of air conditioning in June and September and sometimes even poor heat in winter.

-This year I am supporting several bills that are designed to keep higher education affordable and accessible to all students.
-I am the primary sponsor of HB 231, a bill that would restrict public institutions of higher education from engaging in the negative practice of award displacement.
-Award displacement occurs when a student’s receipt of a private scholarship (including state legislative scholarships, like mine) leads to the reduction of the aid package offered by the higher education institution.
+I am very proud that this bill finally passed in 2017.
+It restricts public institutions of higher education from engaging in the negative practice of award displacement.
+Award displacement occurs when a student’s receipt of a private scholarship (including state legislative scholarships, like mine) leads to the reduction of the aid package originally offered by the higher education institution.

 Unfortunately, many students are affected by this practice every year.
 Award displacement is a misuse of private donor funds and a practice that could discourage future donor support to private groups that try to help young people afford college.